userfrosting/learn/14.database/04.seeding/docs.md

 ## Registering Seeds

-To be picked up by the `seed` bakery command, a seed class files must first be registered in the the *Sprinkle Recipe*, using the `SeedRecipe` sub-recipe and the `getSeeds():array` method:
+To be picked up by the `seed` bakery command, a seed class files must first be registered in the *Sprinkle Recipe*, using the `SeedRecipe` sub-recipe and the `getSeeds():array` method:

 ```php
 <?php